From Segments to Scenes: Temporal Understanding for Agentic Autonomous Driving via Vision-Language Models: TAD Benchmarking

 \subsection{Benchmarking on AD-Specific Models}

-Two models trained on AD data, RoboTron~\cite{RoboTron} (8B) and Cosmos-Reason~\cite{cosmos} (7B), were selected as the specialist models due to their SoTA results.
-As given in \cref{table_main_results}, accuracies for the baseline variants of these two models are on par with Qwen2.5-VL-7B.
-However, Cosmos-Reason is significantly outperformed by RoboTron on the \textit{Temporal Action Localization} and \textit{Temporal Object Localization} tasks, likely due to its input design.
-Cosmos-Reason receives entire videos rather than frame sequences, and thus lacks explicit frame-index awareness required for such temporally grounded questions.
+Two models trained on AD data, RoboTron (a.k.a.\ DriveMM)~\cite{RoboTron} (8B) and Cosmos-Reason~\cite{cosmos} (7B), were selected as the specialist models, due to their recent SoTA results and demonstrated ability to perform a range of AD tasks.
+As shown in \cref{table_main_results}, the baselines for these models are on par with Qwen2.5-VL-7B.
+However, Cosmos-Reason is significantly outperformed by RoboTron on the \textit{Temporal Action Localization} and \textit{Temporal Object Localization} tasks, likely due to its input design: Cosmos-Reason receives entire videos rather than frame sequences, and thus lacks the explicit frame-index awareness required for these temporally-grounded questions.

 These results indicate that in-domain training data is not a panacea for improving temporal understanding.
 Beyond the influence of training data, mechanisms that explicitly capture temporal structure and causal dependencies across frames are required to enhance understanding.
-To that end, incorporating the proposed Scene-CoT and TCogMap as training-free extensions on top of the AD-specific models results in average accuracy gains of up to 11.38\% on TAD.
+Incorporating the proposed Scene-CoT and TCogMap as training-free extensions on top of the AD-specific models results in average accuracy gains of up to 11.38\% on TAD, a directly actionable improvement for any agentic driving system that uses these VLMs as components.